Next-Frame Decoding for Ultra-Low-Bitrate Image Compression with Video Diffusion Priors: Related Work

 \subsection{Generative Image Compression}

-\textbf{VAE- and GAN-based Codecs.} Previous VAE-based learned image compression models \cite{cheng2020learned, he2022elic, jiang2023mlic, jiang2023mlic++, minnen2020channel, minnen2018joint, aigc_add7, aigc_add8, aigc_add9} mainly optimize standard objective metrics, such as PSNR and MS-SSIM.
-Agustsson \textit{et al.}\cite{aigc_gan0} and HiFiC \cite{aigc_hific} start GAN-based methods for low bitrate image compression and aim to improve realism and fidelity.
+\textbf{VAE- and GAN-based Codecs.} Previous VAE-based learned image compression models \cite{cheng2020learned, zhang2023neural, jiang2023mlic, jiang2023mlic++, minnen2020channel, li2025differentiableVMAF, aigc_add7, aigc_add8, aigc_add9} mainly optimize objective metrics, such as PSNR and MS-SSIM.
+Agustsson \textit{et al.}\cite{aigc_gan0} and HiFiC \cite{aigc_hific} pioneered GAN-based methods for low-bitrate image compression and aim to improve realism and fidelity.
 MR \cite{aigc_MR} connects generative and non-generative compression.
 MS-ILLM \cite{aigc_MSILLM} introduces a local likelihood model to improve realism.
-EGIC \cite{aigc_egic} uses discriminators conditioned on segmentation.
+EGIC \cite{aigc_egic} uses discriminators conditioned on segmentation for stronger adversarial training.
 Recent studies \cite{aigc_vqgan, aigc_vqgan1, aigc_glc} use vector quantization for extreme semantic compression.
 TACO \cite{aigc_taco} proposes a text-guided encoder to improve fidelity.